 So not only are doctors getting kick-backs from the pharmaceutical companies for prescribing meds they are doing so to protect their asses.
 They will hand you a sheet that tells you what kinds of foods to eat to help you reduce your cholesterol as well as prescribe a pill that will help lower it.
 Guess who created that list?
 Probably a mix of the FDA, USDA, and AMA; all organizations that are in the pockets of big business and have no real interest in your health.
 This list will include foods like meat and dairy, which are high in cholesterol and contribute to your problem.
 How many of you have been to a doctor that suggested a mostly or all plant-based diet to you to lower cholesterol?

-Doctors are not responsible for anyone’s health and well-being.
+Doctors are not responsible for anyone’s health and wellbeing.
 YOU are responsible for your health.
 No doctor can fix your health issues and it’s not really their responsibility.
 Sure they can give you a pill that will be a band-aid to your symptoms, never truly fixing your ailment or disease.
 If you want to actually cure yourself of anything you must change your diet and lifestyle.
-Pills keep symptoms at bay, maybe make your life a little more comfortable, but in the long run they cause more harm than good.
+Pills keep symptoms at bay, maybe make your life a little more comfortable, but in the long run, they cause more harm than good (in many instances, not all medication is “bad”).

-It’s never too late.
+It’s never too late to attempt a healthier life with good diet and exercise.
 My dad at the age of 65 is living proof that changing one’s diet can transform your health, literally curing what ails you, helping you get off your medications.
 So why aren’t more people taking charge of their health?
 There doesn’t seem to be one answer, but there is hope for us.
 The younger generations will rise up, make change, educate others, share their knowledge.
 I feel like we are on the brink of something big.
 A tipping point is nearing.
 Even though the state of our country saddens me I can’t get depressed.
 I must use this as fuel to help others, to set a good example, to live my truth, to be the change.

 Be the change.